MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-reports.md

 - **Issues**: Amount of data that encountered issues and has failed to scan or transfer.

 >[!Note]
->The total amount of **Data** is from both scanned and transfered users.
-Be aware that scanned data is marked as *Skipped* as it has yet to be transfered.
+>The total amount of **Data** is from both scanned and transferred users.
+Be aware that scanned data is marked as *Skipped* as it has yet to be transferred.

 ![migration manager data](media/migration-manager-data.png)